jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Starting a Bluemix app][12]

 **Important:** Building and deploying apps by using Bluemix can result in charges to your Bluemix billing account.
 A project is granted 60 minutes of free build time per month, an amount that even the most dedicated tutorial enthusiasts are unlikely to accumulate.
-For more information about pricing for any service, [see the Bluemix pricing page](https://bluemix.net/#/pricing).
+For more information about pricing for any service, [see the Bluemix Pricing page](https://bluemix.net/#/pricing).

 ---
 <a name='edit'></a>